Episode 22

 The Art of Transmedia Storytelling, with Chris Ferriter

-• Telling the best possible story
+• How to tell the best possible story with transmedia storytelling

-• The importance of previs
+• The importance of previs (previsualization) in storytelling and production

 • The COVID-accelerated normalization of virtual production workflows